3box/data-pipes/logs-to-tsdb/README.md

-# data-pipes
+# logs-to-tsdb

-Lambda functions and possibly other tools for piping metrics and other metadata we are interested in
+Lambda function for pulling CAS Cloudwatch logs into TimescaleDB